toastdotdev/toast/CONTRIBUTING.md

 ### Reverting to using a released binary
 When you've finished working on and testing your local binary, you will probably want to revert to using a release binary.
 To do that, you'll want to delete the binary from the path printed when you run `yarn workspace toast printBinaryPath`.
 You'll then want to delete your node_modules and reinstall them.
-This should replace
+This should replace your binary with the version that matches your Toast version.

 ## What counts as a contribution?